Fraser999/Add-Remote/README.md

 * if this is the main fork/source owner, uses the Git config value of `add-remote.mainForkOwnerAlias` if set, or else uses `"upstream"`
-* uses the Git config value from the map of aliases under the subkey `add-remote.'Fork Alias'` if set
+* uses the Git config value from the map of aliases under the subkey `add-remote.forkAlias` if set
 * uses the fork-owner's name

 You can set `add-remote.mainForkOwnerAlias` (e.g. to `owner`) by running: